cfjedimaster/brackets-w3cvalidation/README.md

 Issues/Updates
 =====
+[10/3/2013] Fix bug where the close icon wasn't working.
+There is a new bug though - links in the results open a small window AND a Chrome tab.

 [5/24/2013] Set version to 2, added package.json support.

 [4/21/2013] Remove links in explanation that just point to the 'add' function.
 Make links open in new window.